 Low levels of vitamin D appear to play a role in depression.
 People often overeat when they are depressed.
 Might the use of vitamin D in the product be used not to reduce cravings but rather to combat depression?
 I'm speculating, but given the use of the next ingredient in the product, I wonder if that might be the reason.

 Saffron is a spice.
 Its scientific name is Crocus Sativus.
-Two capsule of CraveFix96 contains 178 mg of saffron.

-Saffron was shown to decrease snacking in this 2010 study titled Satiereal, a Crocus sativus L extract, reduces snacking and increases satiety in a randomized placebo-controlled study of mildly overweight, healthy women.
-The study involved 60 overweight women who were randomly given either a placebo or 2 capsules (176.5 mg/day total) of saffron (called Satiereal) per day for 8 weeks.

-The women were allowed to eat as much as they wanted.
-Those women getting the saffron supplement showed significant reductions in snacking frequency and weight loss compared to those getting the placebo.

-Now reads | Low levels of vitamin D appear to play a role in depression.
-People often overeat when they are depressed.
-Might the use of vitamin D in the product be used not to reduce cravings but rather to combat depression?
-I'm speculating, but given the use of the next ingredient in the product, I wonder if that might be the reason.

-Saffron is a spice.
-Its scientific name is Crocus Sativus.
-Two capsule of CraveFix96 contains 178 mg of saffron.
+Two capsules of CraveFix96 contains 178 mg of saffron.

 Saffron was shown to decrease snacking in this 2010 study titled Satiereal, a Crocus sativus L extract, reduces snacking and increases satiety in a randomized placebo-controlled study of mildly overweight, healthy women.
 The study involved 60 overweight women who were randomly given either a placebo or 2 capsules (176.5 mg/day total) of saffron (called Satiereal) per day for 8 weeks.

 The women were allowed to eat as much as they wanted.
 Those women getting the saffron supplement showed significant reductions in snacking frequency and weight loss compared to those getting the placebo.